 It’s essential that you have a valid driver’s licence when applying for car finance.
 Without this, you will most likely be rejected.

 The car finance provider may contact the DVLA in order to check the authenticity of the driver’s licence.
-They will also contact the DVLA if you have lost your licence, and will typically ask for other proof of identity at the same time.
+They will also contact the DVLA if you have lost your driving licence, and will usually ask for other proof of identity at the same time.

 Proof of identity

 For some car finance providers, your driver’s licence will qualify as enough proof of identity.
+They can cross-reference it with the personal details you’ve provided, as it shows your name, address and date of birth.
 Others may require alternative documentation.
-Typically, this may be a passport, and supplementary information like your full name, date of birth, residential and marriage status may also be requested.
+Typically, this may be a passport.
+If you haven’t entered it as part of your car finance application already, supplementary information like your full name, date of birth, residential and marriage status may also be requested.

 Address and history of address